PaulKinlan/paul.kinlan.me/content/2015-07-31-slicing-the-web.markdown

 * __E__phemeral - Two words: Service Worker.
   * Installability is the antithesis of Emphemerality.
 By it's very definition, when you install something it becomes a long running and integrated part of the device.
-Service Worker can give use the best of both worlds: a middle ground leting you choose how and when the site should be intergrated deeper into the device.
-Combine this with the maniest and the user now has the choice of installing the "web app" or keeping it as an as-needed interaction.
+Service Worker can give use the best of both worlds: a middle ground letting you choose how and when the site should be integrated deeper into the device.
+Combine this with the manifest and the user now has the choice of installing the "web app" or keeping it as an as-needed interaction.

 **So what are we missing?** I am going to leave that for you to tell me, I suspect I am missing a lot.
 I do have a